 Even if you have lived there for years, it is still worth the effort to find out about new initiatives taking place you might not be familiar with.
 Be sure to tap into the expertise that exists in your area as you begin this adventure.

 What comes next?

 Don’t jump right to the agent at this point.
 That will come later.

 Once you’ve done your due diligence on the local market, it is time to talk to a financial planner.
-How does a house fit into your plans and budget?
-How much house can you afford?
-How will you pay for it?
+Common questions include “How does a house fit into your plans and budget?”
+“How much house can you afford?”
+“What methods will you use to pay for it?”